Mindbliss Hospital

 Depression

-Depression (major depressive disorder) is a common and serious medical illness that negatively affects how you feel, the way you think and how you act.
+Depression (major depressive disorder) is a widespread and serious medical condition that impacts how you feel, think, and behave.
 Fortunately, it is also treatable.
-Depression causes feelings of sadness and/or a loss of interest in activities once enjoyed.
-It can lead to a variety of emotional and physical problems and can decrease a person’s ability to function at work and at home.
+It leads to feelings of sadness and/or a loss of interest in activities that were once enjoyable.
+It can result in various emotional and physical issues and may reduce a person’s ability to function both at work and at home.

 • Feeling sad or having a depressed mood